Community and Lifestyle

 Find Out More

-The Williams Landing Neighbourhood Grants Program 2017 is COMING SOON!
+Applications for The Williams Landing Neighbourhood Grants Program 2017 are now CLOSED.

 The Neighbourhood Grants program was developed in 2009 by Cedar Woods in recognition of the important role that community groups play in building healthy and vibrant neighbourhoods.

 In 2017, we will be awarding $20,000 to local community groups.
 Local community groups are welcome to apply for a neighbourhood grant of $500, $1,000 or $2,000.
 Grants are available for sporting, welfare, cultural, recreational, disability support and other not-for-profit groups providing services that benefit the community.

 To be eligible to apply, you must meet the following criteria:

 - Must have been in operation for more than 12 months